Updated April 2020.

 It’s the grossest thing, it’s the most embarrassing thing, it’s the smelliest thing, and it’s the first thing I want to address: our periods.

 The menstrual cup is the single most life-changing product I have ever purchased.
-I used to have debilitating cramps, and I used to have to change my super tampon and super pad every two hours the first two days of my 7- to 9-day period.
+I used to have debilitating cramps, and I used to have to change my super tampon and super pad every hour the first two days of my 7- to 9-day period.
 The rest of the time I still dealt with leaks and discomfort from the synthetic material of the tampons.
-Oh, and I lived in fear of toxic shock syndrome (TSS) every moment of my period, but I wasn’t willing to just do pads because the leaks were worse.
+Oh, and I lived in fear of toxic shock syndrome (TSS) every moment of my period, but I wasn’t willing to just do pads because the leaks were worse!

 So when I found out about the menstrual cup, I didn’t care that it sounded weird.
 I was going to try that thing!
 There’s definitely a bit of a learning curve the first cycle or two, but here are the best things about using a menstrual cup: